Transient acceleration events in LISA Pathfinder data: properties and possible physical origin: Discussion

 Therefore such hypothetical temperature glitches would have been detected within their relative time series.
 We believe that this rules out the hypothesis that glitches may be due to thermal transients in the system.

-\paragraph{Gravitational signals.} The lack of any significant permanent change in the force, upon the occurrence of any of these force events, rules out the possibility that they may consist of the gravitational signals from some amount of mass permanently changing position or leaving the system.
+\textit{Gravitational signals.}---The lack of any significant permanent change in the force, upon the occurrence of any of these force events, rules out the possibility that they may consist of the gravitational signals from some amount of mass permanently changing position or leaving the system.
 This would be the case, for instance, for a large outgassing event from some point of the spacecraft or for some sudden leak of a large amount of propellant.

 A different origin of a gravitational signal would be a body reversibly moving around its equilibrium position.
-An example of that is the \SI{2}{\kilogram} tungsten mass located within each GRS, at a few centimeters from the TM center to suppress the static gravitational field on the TM \cite{gravity} (see Fig.~\ref{fig:TM_EH_YS_IBM}).
+An example of that is the \SI{2}{\kilogram} tungsten mass located within each GRS, at a few centimeters from the test mass center to suppress the static gravitational field on the test mass \cite{gravity} (see Fig.~\ref{fig:TM_EH_YS_IBM}).

-The gravitational force gradient per unit mass acting on the TM due the balance mass is $-\omega_{1,2}^2\simeq \SI{5e-7}{s^{-2}}$ (see Sec.~\ref{sec:dyn}) \cite{gravOHB}.
+The gravitational force gradient per unit mass acting on the test mass due the balance mass is $-\omega_{1,2}^2\simeq \SI{5e-7}{s^{-2}}$ (see Sec.~\ref{sec:dyn}) \cite{gravOHB}.
 Thus, to produce our smallest glitches with a peak amplitude about $\si{fm\,s^{-2}}$, one would need a displacement of the balance mass out of its equilibrium position peaking at $\sim \SI{2}{nm}$ and then getting back to rest.

 The balance mass is the largest source of gravitational gradient, the gradient from other sources being significantly smaller, as the gradient from the rest of the GRS drops to about $\SI{4e-7}{s^{-2}}$, due to compensation \cite{gravOHB}, and as the contribution of farther apart components decays as the cube of the distance.
 For instance, the optical bench contributes a gradient of about $ \SI{6e-8}{s^{-2}}$, the other GRS $\SI{3e-8}{s^{-2}}$, and the rest of spacecraft $\SI{1e-8}{s^{-2}}$ \cite{gravASU}.